devlllkk02/rizetta/README.md

 # rizetta
-`dev` branch is pipelined to https://rizetta.herokuapp.com/ on push.
+`main` branch is pipelined to https://rizetta.herokuapp.com/ on push.

 ## UI designs